trungk18/trungk18.github.io/_posts/2019-06-10-angular-form-array-validate-at-least-one-checkbox-was-selected.md

 </div>
 ```

-This `buildCategoryFormGroup` will return me a FormArray.
+This `buildCategoryFormArr` will return me a FormArray.
 It also take a list of selected value as an argument so If you want to reuse the form for edit data, it could be helpful.
 For the purpose of create a new product form, it is not be applicable yet.

 Noted that when you try to access the formArray values.
 It will looks like `[false, true, true]`.
-To get a list of selected id, it required a bit more work to check from the list but based on the array index.
-Doesn't sound good to me but it works.
+To get a list of selected id, you will have to take based on the array index.
+It doesn't sound good to me but it works.

 ```javascript
 get categoriesFormArraySelectedIds(): string[] {